MicrosoftDocs/dataexplorer-docs/data-explorer/double-encryption.md

 ms.date: 02/08/2022
 ---

-# Securing your cluster with infrastructure encryption in Azure Data Explorer
+# Enabling infrastructure encryption for your cluster in Azure Data Explorer

 When you create a cluster, its storage is [automatically encrypted](/azure/storage/common/storage-service-encryption) at the [service level](setting-cluster-storage-encryption.md).
 For greater data security, you can additionally enable [infrastructure level encryption](/azure/storage/common/infrastructure-encryption-enable), also known as double encryption.